The Great Pyramids in Giza, Egypt were built about 4,500 years ago, but they’re still standing tall and strong.

 Like many older buildings, the pyramids were built to last as long as possible, but today, that isn’t always our biggest priority.
 However, it should be!
 In addition to saving time and money, building structures with longevity in mind is easier on the environment.

-Masonry is an environmentally-friendly method for building.
+In particular, masonry is an environmentally-friendly method for building.
 Building with brick and stone is one of the oldest building techniques there is, yet the durability makes it excellent for reducing environmental impact.

 A Long-Lasting Material